Climate Change Adaptation

 For these reasons reducing our carbon emissions (mitigation) and ensuring that Council and the community is prepared for the impacts of climate change (adaptation) are both equally important.

-Visit Carbon Neutral Adelaide for information on how City of Adelaide and the South Australian Government are working to make Adelaide the world’s first carbon neutral city.
+Visit Carbon Neutral Adelaide for information on how City of Adelaide and the South Australian Government are working to reduce carbon emissions and make Adelaide the world’s first carbon neutral city.

 Council’s carbon emissions and energy targets are contained in the Carbon Neutral Strategy 2015-2025 (4MB).